 The Honors Experience

 The UIW Honors Program supports the growth of each Honors student with flexible options to meet personal and professional goals.
-Every student develops a personal plan (PDF) to earn the required 20 Honors points among Honors courses and activities in scholarship and self-development.
+Every student develops a personal plan to fulfill the requirements for our Honors Program Requirements, comprising of Honors courses, activities in scholarship, and self-development.
 The Honors experience generally includes five major components:

-- An in-depth project with a faculty mentor, such as a research or creative project in the student's major or an integrative reflection paper
+- An in-depth project with a faculty mentor, such as research or creative project in the student's major, or an integrative reflection paper.

-- An Honors-sponsored social justice trip for hands-on learning and other community service outlets
+- An Honors-sponsored social justice trip for hands-on learning and other civic engagement activities.

-- Supplemental activities for additional depth to the academic experience such as creative portfolios, original research and/or research with faculty members
+- Supplemental activities for additional depth to the academic experience such as creative portfolios, leadership programs, or cultural emergence workshops.